|

 Update the

-application is using specification version 3.0.
-You may copy the values
+element to indicate that the web application is using specification version 3.0.
+You may copy the values for theversion

-xmlns and xmlns:xsi attributes from the default
+attributes from the defaultconf/web.xml

-conf/web.xml file.
+file. -

 Add

-metadata-complete="true" attribute to the
+attribute to theweb-app

-web-app element.
+element. -

 Add an empty

-<absolute-ordering /> element.
+<absolute-ordering />

-The metadata-complete attribute is supported starting with
+attribute is supported starting with

 Servlet 2.5 specification.
-The absolute-ordering element
+The absolute-ordering

 requires Servlet 3.0.